Sienna Miller: Early life

-Miller was born in New York City, and moved to London with her family when she was 18 months old.
-She later boarded at all-girls Heathfield School in Ascot, Berkshire.
-Her father, Edwin Miller, is an American dealer in Chinese art, previously a banker.
-Her mother, Josephine, is a British former model who was born in South Africa to British parents and was a personal assistant to David Bowie and one-time manager of the Lee Strasberg Theatre and Film Institute in NYC.
+Miller was born in New York City; her mother went into labor during a performance of The Nutcracker Suite.
+She moved to London with her family when she was 18 months old.
+Miller was a student at the Heathfield School in Ascot, Berkshire.
+Her father, Edwin Miller, was a banker and now is an American dealer in Chinese art.
+Her mother, Josephine, a British former model who was born in South Africa to British parents, was a personal assistant to David Bowie and onetime manager of the Lee Strasberg Theatre and Film Institute in New York.

 Acting career

-Early acting credits, 2001–2003
+2001–2003: Early acting credits

 Miller's screen debut came in the romantic comedy South Kensington (2001), opposite Rupert Everett and Elle Macpherson.
 In 2002, she had supporting roles in High Speed and its follow-up The Ride, and guest-starred in The American Embassy and Bedtime.
 She had a regular role as the combative yet caring flatmate of an NYPD detective in the television drama series Keen Eddie (2003).
-Although FOX canceled it after only seven episodes, it was Miller's first exposure to American audiences.
+It was Miller's first exposure to American audiences.
+FOX cancelled it after only seven episodes.

-Breakthrough and tabloid notoriety, 2004–2008
+2004–2008: Breakthrough and tabloid notoriety

 With roles in two commercial films and a higher public profile due to her relationship with actor Jude Law, 2004 was a turning point for Miller's career.
 The crime thriller Layer Cake, directed by Matthew Vaughn and starring Daniel Craig, featured her as the love interest of a London-based cocaine supplier.
-The New York Times described Miller as "a new It Girl who barely registers on-screen despite wearing little more than lacey filaments that make her look like a gift meant to be unwrapped very quickly".
+The New York Times called Miller "a new It Girl who barely registers on-screen despite wearing little more than lacey filaments that make her look like a gift meant to be unwrapped very quickly".
 In Alfie, the remake of Bill Naughton's 1966 film, she played the girlfriend of a cockney limo driver and sex addict (Jude Law).
-On her new It Girl status, she said at the time: "I'm not very happy about it, to be honest.
+Of her It Girl status, she said at the time: "I'm not very happy about it, to be honest.
 It makes me uncomfortable because I don't think it's as a result of having a film come out, [but] being scrutinised because of the relationship I'm in".

-Miller portrayed a writer of illegal feminist books and the love interest of Giacomo Casanova (Heath Ledger) in the period dramedy Casanova (2005).
-It made a moderate US$37.6 million, and Entertainment Weekly, in a positive review, wrote: "Ms. Miller has a modern, smart-girl look about her; her Francesca is neither too tough to melt nor too glittering from the Emma Thompson school of smarties".
-In 2005 she also made her West End debut in a revival of As You Like It at the Wyndhams Theatre, where she received lukewarm reviews.
+Miller portrayed a writer of illegal feminist books and the love interest of Giacomo Casanova (Heath Ledger) in the 2005 period dramedy Casanova.
+It made $37.6 million, and Entertainment Weekly, in a favorable review, wrote: "Ms. Miller has a modern, smart-girl look about her; her Francesca is neither too tough to melt nor too glittering from the Emma Thompson school of smarties".
+Also in 2005 she made her West End debut in a revival of As You Like It at the Wyndhams Theatre, receiving lukewarm reviews.
 Paul Taylor of The Independent wrote: "She approaches an emotion with the finesse of someone beating a carpet" and that she "brings to it all the ripe professional stage experience that can be mustered from appearing in three movies".